Misogyny in rap music: Impact

 Experimental research has attempted to measure the effects of exposure to rap music.
-Numerous studies have found a correlation between consumption of misogynistic hip hop music and negative beliefs about women.
+Numerous studies have found a correlation between consumption of misogynistic hip-hop music and negative beliefs about women.
 Webster et al. found that men who listened to sexually violent gangsta rap lyrics were significantly more likely than controls to express "adversarial sexual beliefs", like the belief that men should dominate women.
 However, they noted that gangsta rap did not influence men's other attitudes toward women.

-Other studies showed that rap videos which contain images of women in sexually subordinate roles increase female or woman subjects' acceptance of violence against women, and that listening to misogynistic hip hop increases sexually aggressive behavior in men.
-Women and men are more likely to accept sexist and demeaning messages about gender relations after listening to music with sexually degrading music.
+Other studies showed that rap videos which contain images of women in sexually subordinate roles increase female or woman subjects' acceptance of violence against women, and that listening to misogynistic hip-hop increases sexually aggressive behavior in men.
+Women and men are more likely to accept sexist and demeaning messages about gender relations after listening to music with sexually degrading lyrics.
 However, college students who listen to this music are even more likely to say that they find these lyrics to be accurate and acceptable portrayals of romantic and sexual relationships.

 Some researchers suggest that exposure to misogynistic lyrics in rap music may influence listeners’ attitudes toward women because a big portion of misogynistic things that are being said is being listened to by men.

 Not only are women objectified and abused in lyrics to sexually explicit music, but the music also portrays the women as being lesser than men.
 According to the textbook Women: Images and Realities, this music sends the message to young adults, especially Black youth that their enemy is Black girls and women, since the music portrays women as selfish, untrustworthy, and as subordinate.

 A 2007 study by Michael Cobb and William Boettcher found that exposure to rap music increases sexist attitudes toward women.
 Men who listened to rap music held more sexist beliefs than the control group.
 Women were also more likely to support sexism when rap music was not overtly misogynistic.
 However, they were less likely to hold sexist beliefs when the lyrics were very misogynistic.
 Rudman and Lee found that exposure to violent and misogynistic rap music strengthens the association between black men and negative attributes.
 People who are exposed to violent and misogynistic rap music are more likely to perceive black men as hostile and sexist.